FRRouting/frr/doc/user/sharp.rst

    log and when all routes have been successfully deleted the debug log will be updated with this information as well.

+.. index:: sharp data route
+.. clicmd:: sharp data route

+   Allow end user doing route install and deletion to get timing information from the vty or vtysh instead of having to read the log file.
+This command is informational only and you should look at sharp_vty.c for explanation of the output as that it may change.

 .. index:: sharp label
 .. clicmd:: sharp label <ipv4|ipv6> vrf NAME label (0-1000000)